-We have audited the financial statements of Creative Language-Based Learning Foundation Limited (the foundation) set out on pages 4 to 13, which comprise the statement of financial position as at 31 March 2021, and the statements of comprehensive income and reserve and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Creative Language-Based Learning (CLBL) Foundation, (Limited by Guarantee) (the foundation) set out on pages 4 to 13, which comprise the statement of financial position as at 31 March 2022, and the statements of comprehensive income and reserve and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the foundation as at 31 March 2021, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs) and comply with the requirements of the Jamaican Companies Act.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the foundation as at 31 March 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs) and comply with the requirements of the Jamaican Companies Act.